emmakamau/GithubSearch/README.md

 2. Enter a username and click on **Search User**.
 3. A profile of the user including their avatar is displayed.
 4. Click on **View Repositories** and get directed to a list of the user's repositories.
-5. Click on the **Search New User** to display the form and search a new user.
+5. Click on the **Search New User** to display the form and search for a new user.

 ## Known Bugs